 - if you don’t pay the SG on time, you may have to pay the superannuation guarantee charge

 - This does not apply if you are self-employed or a sole trader, and your super contributions are only for yourself

 - Due dates for the contribution payment each quarter are 28 January, 28 April, 28 July, and 28 October

-Whilst the SG is a cost to the business from a wages perspective the good news is that the administrative part of the process has been made simple for small business.
+Whilst the SG is a cost to the business from a wages perspective, the good news is that the administrative part of the process has been made simple for small businesses.
 Instead of making individual payments to each employee’s super fund, you make a single payment totalling all employee contributions.
 You have these choices:

 - The Small Business Superannuation Clearing House (SBSCH) offered by the ATO is a free service you can use to make superannuation guarantee (SG) contributions.
-Eligible businesses are those with 19 or fewer employees or an annual aggregated turnover of less than $10 million. https://www.ato.gov.au/Business/Super-for-employers/Paying-super-contributions/Small-Business-Superannuation-Clearing-House/ The big benefit here is they will split the payments across all the different super choices your employees may have made.
+Eligible businesses have 19 or fewer employees or an annual aggregated turnover of less than $10 million.
+The big benefit here is they will split the payments across all the different super choices your employees may have made.

 - Large Super funds have the facility to do it for you.
 Check with your fund to see if this is possible for your business.

 - A messaging portal can take your information and make it SuperStream compliant, then send it to the relevant funds.
 You also provide them with a single payment to cover all employees.

 When a new employee starts who falls into the SG, you should: